Literacy and Numeracy Across the Curriculum

 - prepare a learning plan that addresses the literacy and numeracy demands within your major teaching area.

 - What does it mean to be literate and numerate?
-Contemporary literacy and numeracy theories, pedagogies and practices
+Contemporary literacy theories, pedagogies and practices

 - Multiliteracies, mathematical literacy and new approaches to mathematical inquiry